Anjana-Joseph/Hobby_Projects/codsoft_taskno.3/README.md

 This project is a Password Generator application built using Tkinter, a standard Python library for creating Graphical User Interfaces (GUIs).
 The application allows users to specify the length and complexity of the password, and generates a random, strong password based on the user's input.

-## Features

-- User Input: The user can specify the length of the password.
-- Complexity Options:
-    - Include Uppercase Letters
-    - Include Lowercase Letters
-    - Include Digits (0-9)
-    - Include Special Characters (e.g., @#$%!)
-- Clear Button: Clear the current password and reset the input fields.
-- Graphical User Interface: Easy-to-use GUI with checkboxes and buttons.

 ## How to Run

 1. Navigate to the task directory (codsoft_taskno.3):